macabre3k/okx_announcements/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 ## Contact
-For questions or support, please contact [lesovaya.mary@mail.com].
+For questions or support, please contact [lesovaya.mary@mail.ru].